-Interns can do anything from get coffee to marketing tasks, bookkeeping, answer your phone, filing, or you can even have them run errands.
+Interns can do anything from getting coffee to marketing tasks, bookkeeping, answer your phone, filing, or you can even have them run errands.
 Ultimately any project they have the skills for, entry-level or routine tasks that are easy to train.
 Unless very well documented, I find super technical tasks (unless they’re going to school for it) are difficult to delegate to interns.
 If the task isn’t well documented you can spend the whole summer training the interns to take on the responsibilities and then they leave when school starts – which isn’t the best investment of your time.
 I find the best activities for short term interns are specific projects or routine structured activities.
-At MayeCreate those activities may include: simple site updates, business card and letterhead design, blogging, social media posting, photo editing or illustrations.
+At MayeCreate those activities may include simple site updates, business card and letterhead design, blogging, social media posting, photo editing or illustrations.

 You can’t teach real world experience in a classroom, it’s immeasurable for students.
 Sharon explained, “even though our degree program offers students excellent opportunities for hands-on experience, nothing we can do exactly replicates the environment of a real workplace.”

 Dan agreed, “students learn professional soft-skills that are so necessary when they leave college.
 Interacting with supervisors and colleagues, self-monitoring, rapidly re-prioritizing tasks, and handling yourself in meetings are examples of skills needed in today’s workforce and not learned in the classroom.”